Frequently Asked Questions

 On average it will take 18 months.
 The program starts in June and most students finish in December the following year.

-The tuition for the program varies from year to year, and depends on Oregon resident status.
+The tuition for the program varies from year to year.
+There is no difference in cost for in-state and out-of-state students.

 ***Listed rates are provided only as an estimate and are subject to change.
 Estimate does not include any optional credits.***